Sign In / Sign Out

 Q: How do I get pre-health advising?

 A: Students pursuing admission to professional schools in the health professions must choose a major offered by ASU.
 However, specific courses must be taken to prepare the student to take the MCAT or other entrance examinations and to succeed in postbaccalaureate training.
 Therefore, students who plan to pursue a health profession should meet regularly with the Health Professions staff for guidance.
 While this guidance does not replace the need to meet with an advisor in the department of the student's major, health professions advising is a necessary supplement.
-To schedule a meeting with Health Professions, located in FULTN 110, call 480-965-2365.
-Students may also visit their website.
+Visit their website for further details.

 Q: What is applied mathematics for the life and social sciences?